A generalization of Ramanujan's congruence to modular forms of prime level: Atkin-Lehner operators and newform theory for period polynomials

 \comment{ (ii) For $A=\G U^2$ with $U^2=\sm 0{-1}1{-1}$, we have $K_A=\G_1 \sm 110N$ and we can take } \end{example}

-The space $W_w(1)$ contains the polynomial $1|_{-w}1-S=1-X^w$, which corresponds to the Eisenstein series $E_k$ as we will see in~\S\ref{s2.4}.
+The space $W_w(1)$ contains the polynomial $1|_{-w}1-S=1-X^w$, which belongs to the coboundary subspace $C_w(1)$ defined in~\eqref{2.3} and corresponds to the Eisenstein series $E_k$, as we will see in~\S\ref{s2.4}.
 Therefore $W_w(N)$ contains the polynomial $P_0={\bf 1}|(1-S)$, with ${\bf 1}$ the constant polynomial 1 in each coset.
-We next determine its image under the Atkin-Lehner operator, which will be used to determine a basis of the ``Eisenstein part'' of $W_w(N)$ when $N$ is square-free. \begin{proposition} Let $w\ge 2$ be even, and let $P_0={\bf 1}|(1-S)\in W_w(N)$.
+We next determine its image under the Atkin-Lehner operator, which will be used to determine a basis of the ``Eisenstein part'' of $W_w(N)$ when $N$ is square-free.
+Denote by $(x,y)$ the greatest common divisor of $x,y\in\Z$. \begin{proposition} Let $w\ge 2$ be even, and let $P_0={\bf 1}|(1-S)\in W_w(N)$.
 For every $\wT_N$ satisfying \eqref{eq_star} we have

-where $A=\G_0(N)\sm **zt$ and for $N,a\in \Z$ we let $N_a=N/(N,a)$. \end{proposition} \begin{proof} For a coset $K\in \G_1\bsh M_n $, let $M_K\in K\cap M_n^\infty$ be a fixed representative fixing $\infty$, and let $T_n^\infty=\sum_{K\in \G_1\bsh M_n} M_K$.
+where $A=\G \sm **zt$ and for $a\in \Z$ we let $N_a=N/(N,a)$. \end{proposition} \begin{proof} For a coset $K\in \G_1\bsh \M_n $, let $M_K\in K\cap M_n^\infty$ be a fixed representative fixing $\infty$, and let $T_n^\infty=\sum_{K\in \G_1\bsh \M_n} M_K$.
 Taking the part of relation \eqref{eq_star} supported on matrices in $K$ we have $ (1-S) \wT_n^{(K)}-( M_{K}-M_{KS}S ) \in (1-T) \Q[K].$ Using Lemma~\ref{L2} we obtain

 where we write $M_{K_A}=\sm ab0d$, $M_{K_A S}=\sm {a'}{b'}0{d'}$.
-One checks that $d'=N/\gcd(b,d)$, and since $K_A=\G_1\sm ab0d=\G_1 \sm {Nx}{Ny}zt$ for $A=\G_0(N)\sm xyzt$, we obtain $a=(N,z)$, $(b,d)=(N,t)$. \end{proof}
+One checks that $d'=N/(b,d)$, and since $K_A=\G_1\sm ab0d=\G_1 \sm {Nx}{Ny}zt$ for $A=\G \sm xyzt$, we obtain $a=(N,z)$, $(b,d)=(N,t)$. \end{proof}